jltsiren/gbwtgraph/README.md

   * `gbwt_construction_jobs()` for determining the construction jobs.
   * `assign_paths()` and `insert_paths()` for passing reference paths to the new GBWT.
   * `MetadataBuilder` for generating GBWT metadata.
+* Tools for extracting per-chromosome graphs and merging them:
+  * Chunk graphs by weakly connected components and extract chunks by contig names using `chunk_graph()`.
+  * Merging non-overlapping subgraphs with the GBZ merge constructor.
+* A generic kmer index and a generic minimizer index for indexing the haplotypes in the GBWTGraph.

 ## Construction from GFA